 - Copy of passport (photo page only) or ID card

 - Personal statement (only for free-movers applying independently or via an agent)

 - Proof of English: a copy of one of these English language tests – please also refer to the UKVI website for more information and exceptions.

 If documents are not issued in English, we require both the original and an official English translation.

 Choosing your modules

 You must include your module choices in your application in order of preference.
-The new module lists for Spring 2023 are available on the Study Abroad and Exchange Modules page.
+The new module lists for Autumn 2023 are available on the Study Abroad and Exchange Modules page.